RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-User Manual/2-Explorer/1-Tables/1-viewing-data-using-tables/1-viewing-data-using-tables.md

 3. **Navigate away.** If you leave data table page, and return to it, the filter will also be removed.

-3. **Refresh the browser.** By using your browser's refresh button you can view all items in a table again.
-The keyboard shortcut for this is `F5` (on Windows), or `⌘ Cmd + ⇧ Shift + R` (on Mac)
-.
-Note, however, that this may require you to log in again, so it is not a recommended approach.

 ## Data Tables can be Refreshed
-If the data within in a table is updated (e.g. by another user, or by an automated process), the table will need to be refreshed for that data to become visible.
-Refreshing the entire page is not desirable as you may need to reauthenticate, which will take time.

 Rapid Platform includes an *Inline Refresh* button, that allows you to refresh all the items in a data table, without leaving the page.
 The *Inline Refresh* is located in the [Command Bar](</docs/Rapid/2-User Manual/glossary/glossary.md#command-bar>), and has an icon that resembles a clockwise arrow.

 ![A screenshot that shows what the inline refresh button looks like.
 The screenshot is annotated with a red box.
 The inline refresh button is a clockwise arrow.](<Data Table Inline Refresh.png>)

 ## Additional Information

 - You can [visit the glossary](</docs/Rapid/2-User Manual/glossary/glossary.md#data-table>) to learn more about data tables and their basic terminology.
 - You can visit the [Data Tables page component](</docs/Rapid/2-User Manual/2-Explorer/3-Pages/2-Page Components/Data Table/Data Table.md>) to learn more detailed information regarding how Data Tables and Views operate.
 - Tables also utilise [Views](</docs/Rapid/2-User Manual/2-Explorer/4-Views/1-Views-Overview/1-Views-Overview.md>), which are data filters that can be saved and reused.
 This filters Tables so that they return only the items you want to see.